The Flash (film): Plot

 The two Barrys go to the Central City Police Department, where Barry reenacts the event so 2013-Barry can gain his powers.
 Both are struck by lightning, granting 2013-Barry powers but leaving Barry without his own.
 As Barry struggles to train his younger self on properly using his powers, the Barrys learn that General Zod is preparing to invade Earth.
 (Note: As depicted in Man of Steel (2013)) To fight Zod, the Barrys attempt to assemble the Justice League but are unsuccessful; in this timeline, Diana cannot be located, Victor Stone has not gained his abilities yet, and Arthur Curry never existed.
 They travel to Wayne Manor, hoping to find Bruce, but they instead find an alternate version who has long retired.
 Bruce theorizes that altering history through time travel affects events both before and after the alteration, causing several realities to collapse into a single one.
 They convince Bruce to return as Batman and help them find Kal-El / Superman.

 The Barrys and Bruce locate a Kryptonian pod discovered in Siberia.
 Upon arrival, they instead find Kal-El's cousin, Kara Zor-El, imprisoned in the facility.
 They rescue Kara and return to Wayne Manor, where Barry enlists Bruce's help to regain his powers.
 The first two attempts fail, prompting Kara to fly Barry into a storm, where he regains his powers.
 Kara, Bruce, and the Barrys fight Zod and his forces.
 Kara learns that Zod intercepted Kal-El's escape pod from Krypton and, in an attempt to extract the Codex needed to repopulate the Kryptonian species, killed him.
 Zod reveals that the Codex is actually within Kara before subduing and killing her, extracting the Codex from her blood.
 Meanwhile, Bruce sacrifices himself in an unsuccessful attempt to destroy Zod's ship.
 The Barrys repeatedly time-travel to save Bruce and Kara, but keep failing.
 Barry realizes the sequence of events cannot be changed, but 2013-Barry keeps trying, which causes the multiverse to begin imploding.

 The unknown speedster who initially knocked Barry out of the Speed Force returns and is revealed to be an older, future version of 2013-Barry who still believes he can defeat Zod and save his Earth.
 Barry decides to reverse the changes he made to the timeline by letting Nora die.
 The elder 2013-Barry attempts to kill Barry to stop him, but young 2013-Barry sacrifices himself and is impaled instead, causing the elder 2013-Barry to fade from existence.

-Barry reverts the timeline and comes to terms with his mother's death; however, he subtly alters the past by moving the canned tomatoes to a higher shelf.
-Returning to the present day, Barry attends Henry's court hearing, where the security footage now reveals Henry looking up to grab the can, allowing for his exoneration.
+Barry reverts the timeline and comes to terms with his mother's death; however, he subtly alters the past by moving the groceries to a higher shelf.
+Returning to the present day, Barry attends Henry's court hearing, where the security footage now reveals Henry's previously obscured face at the grocery store, verifying his alibi and allowing his exoneration.
 Barry is then contacted by Bruce, whose appearance has changed once again due to the timeline alteration.